Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/TESTING.md

 I was also with an error I noticed during validation that I found was due to the fact that there was no “alt” attribute assigned to the Mail Chimp, I Added my own “alt” attribute, and the error now doesn't exist.

+Along with a fault due to the error for the Stripe payment.

 ![Test Case 001c](/static/docs/testing_screenshots/tc001c.png)

 ## Test Case 002